-In the K-12 arena, Kentucky's Senate Bill 243 (later §156.476, available as a Microsoft® Word document) is a promising practice because it ties accessibility to the textbook adoption process.
-The law requires that any publisher of a textbook or program adopted for use in the K-12 public schools provide those same materials in an accessible electronic format.
-It gives preferential procurement status to textbook and instructional materials from publishers who do so.
+In the K-12 arena, Kentucky's Senate Bill 243 (later §156.476) wass a promising practice because it ties accessibility to the textbook adoption process.
+The law required that any publisher of a textbook or program adopted for use in the K-12 public schools provide those same materials in an accessible electronic format.
+It gave preferential procurement status to textbook and instructional materials from publishers who do so.

 SB 243 is also noteworthy in that it established a state repository in order to coordinate and facilitate the timely delivery of accessible materials.
-The Kentucky Accessible Materials Consortium reviews all materials for accessibility, maintains a database of accessible materials, and provides training and technical assistance to publishers and schools in accessible file preparation, accessible technology, and use of accessible content.
+The Kentucky Accessible Materials Consortium reviews all materials for accessibility, maintained a database of accessible materials, and provided training and technical assistance to publishers and schools in accessible file preparation, accessible technology, and use of accessible content.

 Also, both Kentucky's K-12 and postsecondary accessible textbook laws define print disabilities broadly, allowing for the provision of alternative versions of materials to a wide range of students.
 Many states' accessible textbook laws focus specifically on a narrow range of students, such as students with visual disabilities.
 In some cases this is extended to include students with learning disabilities.
 However, the Kentucky laws extend the definition further still, "including but not limited to students who are blind, are visually impaired, or have a specific learning disability . . . or other disability affecting reading."